BlvckBytes/docs-quick-shop-search/docs/usage.md

 To query all globally existing shops using any of the languages supported by the predicate-parser, use `/quickshopsearchlanguage` or its alias `/qssl`, followed up by the language, followed up by a predicate.

+### Advertise Command

+Usage: `/qs advertise`

+Toggles the is-advertising state of the shop currently looked at, indicating whether it'll show up on the shop-browser.
+By default, no shop is advertising, as it's an opt-in choice.
+These states are simply stored on the shop-sign's [PersistentDataContainer](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/persistence/PersistentDataContainer.html) as a single byte, being either `0` or `1`.
+There exists a bypass-permission for admins, so they can still view all globally existing shops - see the permissions-section of this page.

 ### Reload Configuration

 Usage: `/qssrl`